Skip to content

 • No dedicated iGaming product.
 Adyen treats gambling as MCC 7995, same as any other merchant category.
 No responsible gaming tools, no deposit limit APIs, no self-exclusion integration, no player wallet.
 Nuvei built all of this for gambling specifically.
 Your gambling operation competes for product attention with Uber rides and Netflix subscriptions.

 • 1.3/5 Trustpilot from 425 reviews.
 87% one-star.
-The lowest rating in our database.
+Among the lowest ratings anywhere in the catalog.
 Even acknowledging these are consumer reviews of a B2B platform, the volume of complaints about blocked transactions and unresponsive support raises questions about whether Adyen's fraud engine is calibrated for iGaming transaction patterns specifically.

 • $1M minimum monthly volume, $5-15k setup fee, 12-24 month contract lock-in.
-The highest barriers to entry in our database.
+The highest barriers to entry of any provider here, level with Checkout.com on the minimum.
 BridgerPay runs on monthly subscription with no minimum volume, and NOWPayments onboards same day from zero.
 Adyen is only accessible to established enterprise operators.

 • 4-8 week onboarding for high-risk accounts.
-The slowest in our database.
+Tied for the slowest here.
 If a competitor launches in your market next month, you cannot spin up Adyen payments to match.
 BridgerPay deploys in days, and even Nuvei with its compliance requirements is faster.

 • Fees look cheap at 0.6% + interchange but the real all-in cost for gambling is 2.5-3.5%.
 Interchange for MCC 7995 is elevated by card networks.
 Rolling reserve of 3-8% for 3-6 months locks up capital.
 EUR 25 per chargeback fee adds up.
 FX markup of 0.3-0.8% on cross-border transactions stacks on top.
 The transparency is real but the total cost is not low.